Master These 6 Banded Hip Abduction Exercises For Stronger Outer Hips

 These muscles play a vital role in healthy hip function and are used for frontal plane movements that allow you to move from side to side (e.g., a lateral side squat).

-In this article, we dive into 6 banded hip abduction (or “abductor”) exercises that you can include in any sort of glute workout, whether you’re training at home or in the gym.
+This guide covers 6 effective banded hip abduction exercises you can add to any workout routine (including a specific glute workout), whether you’re training at home or in the gym.

 At a Glance – Banded Hip Abduction Exercises